-That being said, here are 7 impactful ways to teach financial literacy for kids.
-This will in turn help our young children become financially savvy adults:
+Speaking of good money habits, here are 7 impactful ways to teach financial literacy for kids.
+It will in turn help your young children become financially savvy adults:

 2. Open a saving account for your child and take them through the process

 What better way to help kids financial literacy than to have them manage their own money?
 I gave my kids an allowance starting at age five.
 I committed to paying it weekly through college as long as they invested half of it into their personal savings accounts.

 By showing your children how you open their accounts, how to make deposits, and how to track their savings, you can impart valuable financial literacy for kids.

 Parents can make a household rule that savings stay untouched until it affords its owner a valuable opportunity.
 Savings includes money from allowance and other income including gifts.
 In turn, your kids will one day be amazed at the doors that their savings will open for them.

 Every day at the Women’s Business Development Council, I witness the women empowerment that education offers.
 Simply put, knowledge is power, and it will give your children the opportunity to make choices and follow dreams.
 So show your kids that learning about money is an important part of them having a successful future.

 Put education at the top of your parenting priorities by setting expectations and celebrating educational success.
 Children learn by example and observation.